bottlepy/bottle/apidoc/plugindev.rst

 In most cases, plug-ins are used to alter the the request/response circle in some way.
 They add, manipulate or remove information from the request and/or alter the data returned to the browser.
 Some plug-ins do not touch the request itself, but have other side effects such as opening and closing database connections or cleaning up temporary files.
 Apart from that, you can differentiate plug-ins by the point of contact with the application:

 Decorators
     The decorator approach is best for wrapping a small number of routes while leaving all other callbacks untouched.
-If your application requires session support or database connections for only some of the registered routes, choose this approach.
+If your application requires session support or database connections for only some of the routes, choose this approach.
 With a decorator you have full access to the request and response objects and the unfiltered return value of the wrapped callback.

 Middleware
     WSGI-middleware wraps an entire application.
 It is an application itself and calls the wrapped application internally.
 This way a middleware can alter both the incoming environ-dict and the response iterable before it is returned to the server.
 This is transparent to the wrapped application and does not require any special support or preparation.
 The downside of this approach is that the request and response objects are both not available and you have to deal with raw WSGI.

 Hooks
     .. versionadded:: 0.9
-    With `hooks` you can register functions to be called during specific stages of the request circle.
+    With `hooks` you can register functions to be called at specific stages during the request circle.
 The most interesting hooks are `before_request` and `after_request`.
-Apart from decorators, hooks affect all routes in an application but you still have full control over the request and response objects and can manipulate the callback return value at will.
-This technique is described in detail further down this guide.
+Both affect all routes in an application, have full control over the request and response objects and can manipulate the route-callback return value at will.
+This new API fills the gap between middleware and decorators and is described in detail further down this guide.

+Which technique is best for your plugin depends on the level and scope of interaction you need with the framework and application.
 The following table sums it up:

 ==========================  ========== ===== =========
 Aspect                      Middleware Hooks Decorator